Incorrect balance showing on your Ledger Nano S or X or in your Ledger Live app?

 If you’ve purchased Bitcoin, keep this in mind and wait it out.
-If you want, you can ask us to send you the transaction ID which you can use to follow it through to completion.
+If you want, you can ask us to send you the transaction ID which you can use to follow it through to completion on an explorer.

 So it’s been a while, we’ve confirmed the order is complete, and you still can’t see your updated balance?